Houston Dram Shop Liability Attorney

 Dram shop liability is a notoriously complex area of law.
-An experienced Houston personal injury attorney at Attorney Brian White & Associates, P.C. will help you pursue the full compensation you deserve.
+An experienced Houston personal injury attorney at Attorney Brian White Personal Injury Lawyers will help you pursue the full compensation you deserve.
 Our firm has earned numerous awards and recovered life-changing settlements and verdicts for our clients.

 When you hire us to pursue your dram shop case in Houston, Texas, we will:

 - Provide sound legal advice, guidance, and support

 - Investigate your accident to identify all liable parties

 - Work with specialists for expert testimony to prove liability, damages, and the extent of your injuries

 - Negotiate on your behalf with the insurance company to seek a fair settlement

 - Take your case to court and seek maximum damages if necessary

 Do not allow a negligent bar or restaurant to escape liability for their actions.
 Contact our law firm today to speak with a Houston dram shop liability attorney ready to help.